Labeling queue

 1. Use Annotate to open your project and then select your project.

-5. Set the Data row priority field to the desired priority value and then select the Confirm button.
+3. Set the Data row priority field to the desired priority value and select the Confirm button.

 Priorities occur in the background.
 When you confirm new priorities, a notification banner acknowledges the changes and includes a link to the notification center, where you can follow progress.